streamdp/healthcheck/README.md

 status indicating that all is well.
 It will help developers and operations teams by providing real-time feedback about the availability and health of the web service.
 ### Workflow Key Features:
-* The workflow will ping the /healthz endpoint of the web service at regular intervals (1 hour by default, can be reduce to 5 minutes).
+* The workflow will ping the /healthz endpoint of the web service at regular intervals (1 hour by default, can be reduced to 5 minutes).
 * It will check for a **200 OK** response, indicating that the web service is healthy.
 * If the status check fails, it will log the failure and notify the team using GitHub notification service.
 ```shell